certainty/certainty.github.io/me.md

 Hi!

-I'm David Krenzlin, a programming language geek, somewhat obsessed with typed functional programming, a self-driven learner, a growing teacher and interested in a whole plethora of technical topics like:
+I'm David Krentzlin, a programming language geek, somewhat obsessed with typed functional programming, a self-driven learner, a growing teacher and interested in a whole plethora of technical topics like:

 * GraphQL
 * type systems